ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 ---
 layout: post
-title:  "The Software Engineer's Guidebook: A Review and Reflection"
+title:  "The Human Side of Software Engineering: Reflections on Growth and Impact"
 date:   2025-01-18
 translations: ["pt"]
-tags: ["career", "book-review"]
+tags: ["career"]
 ---

 <p class="intro"><span class="dropcap">I</span> believe it's not so difficult to understand what makes us successful in our careers, but sometimes we need guidance to move forward.
 So, I dedicated time to read "The Software Engineer's Guidebook," and I'll share a short review and some of my thoughts about it, based on my perspective and experience as a Software Engineer and Team Lead.</p>